bvineyar/IBM-Data-Science-Final-Capstone-Project/README.md

-#  IBM Data Science Capstone Project
+#  IBM Data Science Capstone Project Report
 ## Planning Travel and Tours in New York City's Broadway Theatre District
 ### Comparison of Hotels, Restaurants, and Theaters in Manhattan, NY for a Broadway Theater Trip
 ### Brian Vineyard